-Rushing home on on a blustery day, your eye catches an unexpected splash of color tucked away in one of the town’s many corners.
-You double take and see a scene that brings a gentle smile.
+Rushing home on a blustery day, your eye catches an unexpected splash of color tucked away in one of the town’s many corners.
+You double-take and see a scene that brings a gentle smile.
 Scattered around, these delightful infusions of art were created by people just like you who took advantage of mundane blank canvases to create cheerful murals and brighten up your route.
 But, they are not on walls; they are on dumpsters.

 Painted dumpsters provide a place for artists to showcase their work, enliven Cordova during those long grey times and remind us of our amazing surroundings.
 Painted dumpsters combine function and form to transform what are usually eyesores of waste management into celebrated public art.